mrowazet/RfidPlayer/README.txt

 RfidPlayer
 -----------------

-This project was inspired on: https://ananords.com/juuke-a-rfid-music-player-for-elderly-and-kids Project realized on Arduino UNO but can be built on another Arduino version with enough number of pins.
+This project was inspired by: https://ananords.com/juuke-a-rfid-music-player-for-elderly-and-kids Project realized on Arduino UNO but can be built on another Arduino version with enough number of pins.
 Circuit made in Draw.io - https://www.diagrams.net